muharu/muharu/README.md

 I'm Muharu, a passionate Fullstack JavaScript Developer and Golang enthusiast from Indonesia.
 I love diving into new technologies, building innovative solutions, and sharing knowledge.

 ## 🚀 Library / Packages / Tools
-- [ntry](https://www.npmjs.com/package/ntry): An elegant, zero-dependency, and type-safe library for superior error handling in TypeScript.
+- [Ntry](https://www.npmjs.com/package/ntry): An elegant, zero-dependency, and type-safe library for superior error handling in TypeScript.
-- [MIXAPI](https://www.npmjs.com/package/mixapi): versatile and extensible library designed to seamlessly integrate Remix applications with popular backend and routing frameworks, such as Hono.
+- [MixApi](https://www.npmjs.com/package/mixapi): versatile and extensible library designed to seamlessly integrate Remix applications with popular backend and routing frameworks, such as Hono.
-- [starterkit](https://github.com/giverve/starterkit): Skeleton starterkit for your next project that well configured.
+- [Turborepo Starterkit](https://github.com/giverve/starterkit): Skeleton starterkit for your next project that well configured.

 ## 🙋‍♂️ How to Reach Me